axibase/atsd-use-cases/research/baltimore-pd/README.md

 ### Using the [`EXPAND`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/pie-chart-widget/) Command

-In order to highlight specific data, as shown in the [Nature of the Homicides](#nature-of-homicides) section, use the command `expand = true` under the `[series]` which should be expanded:
+to highlight specific data, as shown in the [Nature of the Homicides](#nature-of-homicides) section, use the command `expand = true` under the `[series]` which should be expanded:

 ![Expand1](./images/Expand1.png)

 ### Using the [`OTHER`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/pie-chart-widget/) Command

-In order to display a full series of data, but only show detailed information for a desired portion of that data, the `[other]` command needs to be included in the `[series]` cluster, and a value for `total-value = x` needs to be added under the `[widget]` cluster as shown below,
+to display a full series of data, but only show detailed information for a desired portion of that data, the `[other]` command needs to be included in the `[series]` cluster, and a value for `total-value = x` needs to be added under the `[widget]` cluster as shown below,